funkee69/dayone-privacy-policy/privacy-policy.md

 Our app requests the following permissions to provide its functionality:

-• **Camera**: used only for scanning QR codes to import/export watchlists.
-We do not store or transmit any camera data.
 • **Notifications**: used to send you reminders about upcoming game releases based on your preferences.
 • **Storage**: used to save your watchlist, settings, and preferences locally on your device.